Beesbreathing/sharedstuff/EssayStuff.md

-business than their employees, As the workers are the ones who stand to lose their jobs if it goes under, potentially forcing massed of them immediately back into working-class destitution in the same situation where the capitalist may still have saving graces from state and capitalist institution or laws.
-All this to let alone the risk taken by doing the actual work or working in an unsafe or unhealthy environment.
+business than their employees, As the workers are the ones who stand to lose their jobs if it goes under, potentially forcing massed of them immediately back into working-class destitution in the same situation where the capitalist may still have saving graces from the capitalist state institutions and laws, as in bailouts/limited liability etc...

+  - All this without mentioning the risk taken by doing the actual work or working in an unsafe or unhealthy environment.

   - The gravest risk faced by proletarians is imprisonment, enslavement, starvation, and suffering.
 Risks which they're scarcely rewarded for.
 The gravest risk faced by capitalists is proletarianization.